-Research Fellow: Kevin De Vriendt
+Research Fellow: Kevin de Vriendt

-Host Institution: Spanish National Research Council
+hosted at the Spanish National Research Council (CSIC) in Barcelona

 The main objectives are to identify and quantify the structural and hydraulic controls of mixing and evaluate the influence of fluctuations in recharge and temperature.
 The idea is that fluid deformation in heterogeneous media together with local dispersion lead to a strong localization of enhanced mixing and reaction efficiency, which is amplified by density variations.

 Tasks and methodology

 - Quantification of flow heterogeneity and fluid deformation

-- Identification of flow strain and stress centers, which drive concentration gradients and mixing,
+- Identification of flow strain and stress centers, which drive concentration gradients and mixing

 ( If you encounter issues to open the PDF documents using Chrome: please follow the Google advice: Chrome Help or use Firefox)

-- Saltwater intrusion meeting conference (Gdansk, Poland) 2018
+Saltwater intrusion meeting conference (Gdansk, Poland)

 Mixing and calcite dissolution in heterogeneous coastal aquifers | A numerical 2D study poster